sporkle-app/sporkle/README.md

 1. Pull and push commits
 1. Create commits
 1. See a diff of files
+1. Discard changes that have not been commited yet (`git checkout HEAD -- path/to/file.js` - resets file to last commit)
 1. Clone a remote repo to a local destination
 1. Create repos in the app
 1. Merge in latest from other branch